|

 In that instant, there simultaneously opened for Lazar both visions, the physical and the spiritual.
 And with both visions he gazed over the battlefield around him.
 And behold, how new and wondrous everything was!
 The faces of many of his soldiers, who had received communion yesterday at Samodreza, were as radiant as lighted candles.
 Around their heads shone halos of light, which were slightly elongated in four directions in the shape of crosses.
 Beside each of these faces thus illumined, there stood, as if suspended in air, a luminous, translucent man just like this heavenly herald, who was speaking with Lazar.

+However, the Prince saw different faces also.
+These were warriors like the black earth.
+Behind their heads there loomed and stooped here and there some sort of monsters as black as tar.
+The Prince realized that the expression of these loathsome monsters corresponded to the black misdeeds and passions of the sinners against whom the monsters were pressing.
+He understood moreover that on this broad battlefield there was taking place not only a struggle of men but of spirits as well.
 Hell and earth and heaven had converged in a dreadful clash.
 The roaring and the clanging, the screeches and the screams, the thunder and the clatter, the shouting and the death rattles the air was filled with all the sounds and noises that can be heard out of throats and nostrils, from hoofs of horses, from metal, from trumpets, from wooden staves, from bones and teeth, from the tightened skin on drums, from wind and rain.
 The stabbing with swords and spears, the shimmering of silver armor and the glistening of helmets and silver bridles, the fluttering of the green flags of the Asiatics and of the red and white cross-banners of the Christians, the white faces of the European soldiers, the dark-yellow Asiatics and the coal-black Africans, the snowy turbans and the bright red Turkish trousers, the blue and purple dolmans, the yellow and orange boots, the multicolored horses and dogs, the gray camels and the gray falcons.
 Will the human eye ever be filled with such a display of color from three continents?

 The warriors lunged at each other, some with lightning in their eyes, the others with the pallor of a candle burning down.
 Horses reared with their teeth exposed by the tightened reins.
 Every soldier was thinking about how he would slay his enemy or defend himself.
 The faces of some were a book of horror, of others a book of fury, of others — a book of fright, of still others a book of pain, or of anxiety, or of hope but no feeling or passion was without the utmost tension and the culmination of its strength.
 One warrior with his eyes closed was expressing his pain with his mouth open.
 Another with clenched jaws was flashing his scorching wrath in his eyes.
 Yet another with the creases on his face was showing the mustering of the might of his entire being.
 Some were falling, struck by the mace of their adversary.
 Others were pulling arrows out of their body and were clenching their wounds with their hands to stop the bleeding alas, to what avail?
 In the confusion one soldier kills his closest companion.
 Another, knocked down, finds death beneath the hoofs of his horse, in which he had trusted as an ally.
 An arrow overtakes a battler as he flees, while another in the thickest part of the melee remains unscathed.